greg-raven/Department-21/_posts/2009-08-24-they-dont-hate-us-for-our-freedom.md

 The Marine was conscious and alert and as first aid was given to both men, the squad leader asked the injured Marine what had happened.

-The Marine reported, “I was heavily armed and moving north along the highway here, and coming south was a heavily armed insurgent.
+The Marine reported, "I was heavily armed and moving north along the highway here, and coming south was a heavily armed insurgent.
 We saw each other and both took cover in the ditches along the road.
-I yelled to him that Saddam Hussein was a miserable, lowlife scum bag who got what he deserved, and he yelled back that Ted Kennedy is a fat, good-for-nothing, left-wing liberal drunk who doesn’t know how to drive.”
+I yelled to him that Saddam Hussein was a miserable, lowlife scum bag who got what he deserved, and he yelled back that Ted Kennedy is a fat, good-for-nothing, left-wing liberal drunk who doesn't know how to drive."

-“So I said that Osama bin Laden dresses and acts like a frigid, mean-spirited lesbian!”
+"So I said that Osama bin Laden dresses and acts like a frigid, mean-spirited lesbian!"

-He retaliated by yelling, “Oh yeah?
-Well, so does Nancy Pelosi!”
+He retaliated by yelling, "Oh yeah?
+Well, so does Nancy Pelosi!"

-“And, there we were, in the middle of the road, shaking hands, when a truck hit us.”
+"And, there we were, in the middle of the road, shaking hands, when a truck hit us."